docsforadobe/after-effects-expression-reference/docs/text/style.md

 ## TextStyle.lineJoin

+`text.sourceText.style.lineJoin`

 !!! note
     This functionality was added in After Effects 25.0.

 #### Description

 Returns the Line Join Type for a Text layer.
-The returned value is a defined string in [LineJoinType]().

 #### Type

-Predefined string as defined in [LineJoinType]().
-One of the following:
+Predefined string.
+One of:

 - `bevel`
 - `miter`